 The Chucky in the 2019 version is quite a bit different.
 He’s basically what Siri would be like if it were an animatronic doll (though for the first half of the film he doesn’t have access to most of those skills).
 While all of the doll’s safety protocols might have been eliminated, it’s programming to be Andy’s friend is still as intact and strong as ever.
 But in this case, it’s a little TOO strong because that seems to be all that’s left of his programming.
 When the disgruntled employee altered the doll, he removed all the conditions to obey voice commands and instructions to not hurt anything, which eliminated all the dolls’ inhibitions.
 But in an interesting case of Nature versus Nurture, that’s not what makes the doll ‘bad’.
 Andy and his friends inadvertently push him the rest of the way to his ultimate fate by teaching him phrases and swear words, demonstrating how to stab objects, and further desensitising the doll to violence by watching bloody gruesome, scary movies, which the doll then tries to emulate, both in order to please his ‘friend’ and to achieve the one main goal that’s still intact from his core programming, which is to protect Andy.
 This version of Chucky is still cold and calculating (and ultimately more deadly once all his gadgetry is fully functional), but in this case it’s because he’s a machine that doesn’t know any better.
 He’s still a heartless, violent killer who drops quips, but there’s no soul behind any of it, no personality.
 He’s just emulating what he’s seen and heard.
 It’s a more clinical form of evil that still winds up being disturbing, but if you’re hoping for something more ‘lively’, performance wise, then this Chucky may leave you cold.

 The other major change comes down to Andy himself.
 In the original version, Andy is a six-year-old boy, easy pickings for a psycho serial killer.
-He has few people to turn to other than his mother, and Chucky makes damn sure to make everyone think Andy is insane, so that he can isolate the boy even further in order to kill him.
+He has few people to turn to other than his mother, and Chucky makes damn sure to make everyone think Andy is insane, so that he can isolate the boy even further in order to take over his body.
 The fact that said killer is in the body of a doll is pretty moot, considering the Good Guy dolls are about the same size as poor Andy.

 But in the reboot, Andy is 13-years-old.
 That still means that anyone who matters doesn’t believe him, but it also means he benefits greatly from more life experience and an increased ability to defend himself.
 In this version he also has competent friends, who are not only helpful, but also filled with horror movie savvy.
 One of them takes the time to point out that Chucky’s seemingly lack of advertised programming could only lead to bad things.
 She’s also a good enough person to not throw her prediction in their faces when shit hits the fan, going so far as to help with the cleanup of the evidence and participating in the attempt to disable the murderous doll.